SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/09-HTTP2.md

 # Server Push

-HTTP2 allows us to send resources to clients without them asking for it.
+HTTP2 allows us to spend resources on clients without them asking for it.

 Now let's understand why we need that.